-RISK IDENTIFICATION Classification by: • Source • Nature • Cause • Impact type: economic, operational, reputational, perso RISK ANALYSIS (CONSTRUCTION OF THE RISK MAP) Yields: • Level of risk. • Likelihood that it will materialize. • Impact on the company.
+RISK IDENTIFICATION Classification by: • Source • Nature • Cause • Impact type: economic, operational, reputational, personal or en RISK ANALYSIS (CONSTRUCTION OF THE RISK MAP) Yields: • Level of risk. • Likelihood that it will materialize. • Impact on the company.
 RISK ASSESSMENT (RANKING) The main risks are classified in order to: Determine which risks require action.
 Establish risk management priorities.
 Define the actions to take.
-RISK RESPONSE (ACTION PLANS) • Measures to reduce or eliminate the risk.
-MONITORING AND REVIEW OF RISK RESPONSE PLANS Guarantee the effectiveness of the measure The Internal Audit Department will monitor plans.
+RISK RESPONSE (ACTION PLANS) Measures to reduce or eliminate the risk.
+MONITORING AND REVIEW OF RISK RESPONSE PLANS Guarantee the effectiveness of the measures taken.
+The Internal Audit Department will monitor and revelans.
 Periodically: Effectiveness of the measures Tolerable levels of residual risk Implementation of new measures •